 Amber’s teaching career began at the Bowie Community Center in 1995.
 At fifteen years old, she was asked to substitute for a creative movement and Ballet class that catered to three and four year olds.
 A year later, she became a regular teacher and was invited to teach for the Glenn Dale Community Center.
 In the summer of 1997, Amber wanted to escalate her dance career and begin teaching at a reputable dance studio.
 She discovered the family at Starbound Dance Center in Lanham, Maryland and owner, Carol Trinkley, hired Amber as a teacher and assistant.
 In 2003, Amber created and directed a competition group – the StarBound Spotlights.
 With full dedication and motivation, Amber exposed the Spotlights to another level of dance - competition.
 After StarBound closed its doors in July 2006, she and a fellow teacher, Kellie Sellers, branched off and opened Making Moves Dance Collective.
-Amber’s goal as a studio owner is to educate students of all levels of dance and share her love for creative movement.
+Amber’s goal as a studio owner is to educate students of all levels of dance and share her love for dance.

 Amber’s strength is her ability to combine different forms of dance and make it her own.
 She participates in dance seminars and workshops, which focus on the fundamentals of tap, modern, jazz, hip-hop, afro and Latino Jazz, and Lyrical.

 During the day, Amber is a Data Manager for the JPSS Ground Project at NASA in Greenblet, Maryland.
 She is a graduate from the University of Maryland and obtained a Bachelor of Arts Degree in American History in 2006.
 Her influences include her mother and father because they have supported her dreams and guided her to get where she is today.

 Kellie Sellers-Crisp – Owner/Director/Senior Instructor